-- 1. Provide an example of institutional, departmental, and/or programmatic learning outcomes for students who participate in for-credit courses that are community engaged, and describe one key finding. - Describe how institutional, departmental, and/or programmatic learning outcomes for students who participate in for-credit courses that are community engaged are systematically assessed.
-Include the strategy and mechanisms for assessment in your description. - 3.
-Provide examples of changes made to for-credit courses that are community engaged based on the results of institutional, departmental, and/or programmatic learning outcomes assessment. - 4.
-Provide an example of a systematic, campus-wide, mechanism for assessing student achievement of institutional community engagement learning outcomes for students who participate in co-curricular experiences that are community engaged, and describe one key finding of each. - 5.
-Provide an example of a systematic, campus-wide, assessment mechanism for assessing community engagement outcomes and impacts on community indicators and describe one key finding of each. - 6.
-Provide an example of a systematic, campus-wide, mechanism for assessing community engagement outcomes and impacts on faculty and describe one key finding of each. - 7.
-Provide an example of a systematic, campus-wide, mechanism for assessing community engagement outcomes and impacts on the campus and describe one key finding of each. - 8.
-Describe how the institution uses and disseminates data from the mechanisms described in questions 4-7 above and provide an example. - 9.
+- 1. Provide an example of institutional, departmental, and/or programmatic learning outcomes for students who participate in for-credit courses that are community engaged, and describe one key finding.
+How have the results of student learning outcomes changed since your last classification?
+Provide relevant links. - 2.
+Describe how institutional, departmental, and/or programmatic learning outcomes for students who participate in for-credit courses that are community engaged are systematically assessed.
+Include the strategy and mechanisms for assessment in your description.
+How have the strategy and mechanism for assessment of curricular student learning outcomes changed since your last classification?
+Provide relevant links. - Provide examples of changes made to for-credit courses that are community engaged based on the results of institutional, departmental, and/or programmatic learning outcomes assessment since your last classification.
+Describe the process for making the changes.
+Provide relevant links. - 4.
+Provide an example of a systematic, campus-wide, mechanism for assessing student achievement of institutional community engagement learning outcomes for students who participate in co-curricular experiences that are community engaged, and describe one key finding of each.
+What has changed in the results of student achievement of co-curricular community engagement outcomes since your last classification?
+Provide relevant links. - 5.
+Provide an example of a systematic, campus-wide, assessment mechanism for assessing community engagement outcomes and impacts on community indicators and describe one key finding of each.
+How have the results of impact on the community changed since your last classification?
+Provide relevant links. - 6.
+Provide an example of a systematic, campus-wide, mechanism for assessing community engagement outcomes and impacts on faculty and describe one key finding of each.
+How have the results of impact on faculty changed since your last classification?
+Provide relevant links. - Provide an example of a systematic, campus-wide, mechanism for assessing community engagement outcomes and impacts on the campus and describe one key finding of each.
+How have the results of impact on the campus changed since your last classification?
+Provide relevant links.

+- 8. Describe how the institution uses and disseminates data from the mechanisms described in questions 4-7 above and provide an example. - 9.
 According to data from the National Survey of Student Engagement (NSSE), community engaged teaching and learning (service learning, community-based learning) is the only "high impact" practice in which students of color have higher participation rates than white students.
 Provide an example of how your campus disaggregates student data by race, ethnicity, gender, and other identity-based demographics to understand who is participating in community engaged courses and how their outcomes may differ. - 10.
-Research indicates that the academic success of minoritized students is enhanced by increased opportunities to take courses with faculty who share a minoritized social identity because of the potential of shared experiences in learning - faculty who represent ethnic, racial, gender, and cultural diversity.
+Research indicates that the academic success of minoritized students is enhanced by increased opportunities to take courses with faculty who share a minoritized social identity because of the potential of shared experiences in learning faculty who represent ethnic, racial, gender, and cultural diversity.
 Further, research shows that women and faculty of color are more likely to bring active and collaborative teaching approaches into their courses, such as community engaged courses.
 Provide an example of how your campus disaggregates faculty and student data by race, ethnicity, gender, or other identity-based demographics to understand who is participating in community engaged courses and the effect of community engagement.